MannyFay/device-recovery-protocol/README.md

 Next Steps:
 [ ] Document all required settings
-[ ] Try to create recovery playbook with Ansible
+[ ] Try to create recovery playbook with Ansible -> fucked my brain by now.
+Switched to script actually..
 [ ] Try to create device set up playbook with Ansible like for Ubuntu
 [ ] Put everything you can to password manager, GitHub and GitLab
 [ ] Never beeing fucked again !!!